nicolasvanz/2d-interactive-graphics-system/readme.md

 - the commands frame, that is divided in:
   - The objects list box, in which are displayed all objects names in the scene
   - The "New Object" Button, where new objects can be added through the creation of the "New Object" window
+  - The "New Curve" Button, where new bezier curves can be created though the creation of the "New Curve" window
   - The "Remove" button, that removes the selected object from the scene
   - The "Transform" button, that transforms the selected object through the creation of the "Transform Object" window
   - The zoom buttons: responsable for zoom in and zoom out functionalities